 “I remember paying R6 000 for audited year-end financials in the beginning and the only activity in the business was me putting in money in the company.
 [There were] no invoices/income, yet I knew I had to do that,” says Mashamaite.

-These are habits that investors typically look for when looking to invest in a business.
+These are practices that investors typically look for when looking to invest in a business.

-"Success is about habits, most entrepreneurs fail because they have poor habits," says entrepreneurship champion and venture capitalist, Vusi Thembekwayo, who nurtures high-growth black entrepreneurs as part of his mentorship programme, #Top40, under MyGrowthFund (MGF).
+“Success is about habits or practices, most entrepreneurs fail because they have poor habits,” says entrepreneurship champion and venture capitalist, Vusi Thembekwayo, who nurtures high-growth black entrepreneurs as part of his mentorship programme, #Top40, under MyGrowthFund (MGF).
 His programme requires entrepreneurs know their numbers and present audited financial statements.

 ISO – Do Or Die